 2.)
 Salad Days: 1954.
 Book and Lyrics: Julian Slade and Dorothy Reynolds.
 Music: Julian Slade.
 This one didn’t hit Broadway but played for over 2,200 performances in London’s West End (original run) with London revivals in 1976 and 1996.
 A woman, a man, a tramp, and a piano.
-Old-school innocence and freshness.
+Old-school innocence.

 4.)
 Shenandoah: 1974.
 Book: Peter Udell, Philip Rose, and James Lee Barrett.
 Lyrics: Peter Udell.
 Music: Gary Geld.
 A musical based on Udell’s screenplay for the 1965 movie of the same name.
 Civil War family melodrama.
-Originally nominated for six Tony awards (it won two: Best Actor (John Cullum) and Best Book).
+Originally nominated for six Tony awards (it won two: Best Actor for John Cullum and Best Book).
 There was a Broadway revival in 1989 and Quantum Leap’s Scott Bakula was featured in a production at Ford’s Theatre in Washington D.C. in 2006.
 (Yes, that Ford’s Theatre.)

 7.)
 Bring It On: The Musical 2011-2012.
 Book: Jeff Whitty.
 Lyrics: Amanda Green and Lin-Manuel Miranda.
 Music: Tom Kitt and Lin-Manuel Miranda.
 Yeah, it’s based on the 2000 film by the same name (minus “the musical” and featuring Kirsten Dunst).
 It only lasted four months on Broadway and probably the primary reason it’s notable is because of, oh yeah, Lin-Manuel Miranda.
 That being said?
 Cheerleaders.